mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Usage notes

 \section{Usage notes}

 An ad-hoc class, \verb+torch_geometric.data.Dataset+, has been integrated into TorchMD-Net\cite{pelaez2024torchmd} to streamline the use of the mdCATH dataset, providing precise control over the protein domain selection and advanced filtering options for trajectories.
 Listing \ref{lst:torchmd} shows a self-contained code demonstrating how to use the mdCATH data loader in TorchMD-Net for model training, highlighting how additional dataset arguments can be used to focus on specific cases of interest.
+Future dataset releases will include additional simulations at 300~K to expand coverage around room-temperature conditions.

 \begin{lstfloat}

 \end{lstfloat}